sanchesfree/macos-disk-speed-test-cli/README.md

 Simple open-source CLI benchmark for macOS to measure SSD/HDD/NVMe/External drive read and write speeds.
 Designed as a lightweight, privacy‑friendly alternative to GUI tools like Blackmagic Disk Speed Test.

-- Works on Intel and Apple Silicon (M1/M2/M3)
+- Works on Intel and Apple Silicon (M‑series)
 - Measures sequential write/read using a large temporary file
 - Interactive volume selection (defaults to internal `/tmp`; auto-fallback if no externals)
 - Auto language: English, Russian, Chinese (zh), Hindi (hi), Spanish (es) based on macOS locale (can be forced)